Skip to Main Content

 There are many tools available to help acquire data that can be used as an alternative metric to show impact.
 Many of these are discipline specific or require a creative approach based on an individual's publication history and profession.
 However, there are resources that have a broad relevance.
 Listed below are a few examples.

 In addition, some databases are now including alternative metrics to show activity about articles published in journals they index.
-For example:
+For example check out:

 Resources